ibm-cloud-docs/app-configuration/ac-integrate-sdk-java.md

 Where:
 - `persistentCacheDirectory`: Absolute path to a directory that has read and write permission for the user.
 The SDK creates a file - `appconfiguration.json` in the specified directory, and it is used as the persistent cache to store the {{site.data.keyword.appconfig_short}} service information.

 When persistent cache is enabled, the SDK keeps the last known good configuration at the persistent cache.
 If the {{site.data.keyword.appconfig_short}} server being unreachable, the latest configurations at the persistent cache are loaded to the application to continue working.

+Ensure that the cache file is not lost or deleted in any case.
+For example, consider the case when a kubernetes pod is restarted and the cache file (`appconfiguration.json`) was stored in ephemeral volume of the pod.
+As pod gets restarted, kubernetes destroys the ephermal volume in the pod, as a result the cache file gets deleted.
+So, make sure that the cache file created by the SDK is always stored in persistent volume by providing the correct absolute path of the persistent directory.
+{: important}

 ### Offline options
 {: #ac-java-offline}